The trend these days is to avoid bread if you want to be healthy and lean.

 All 5 blue zones eat a diet high in carbs.

-I’m not saying you HAVE to eat bread to stay healthy, but you can include bread if you choose the right type.
+I’m not saying you HAVE to eat bread to stay healthy, but you can include it if you choose the right type.

-As mentioned above, it is because of the belief that bread and other carbs spike insulin and create a state that can lead to type 2 diabetes over time.
+Some people believe that bread and other carbs spike blood sugar and insulin and create a state that can lead to type 2 diabetes over time.

 The problem isn’t insulin.